3d0c/gmf/README.md

 #### Usage
 Please see [examples](examples/) and tests.

-#### If something doesn't work...
+#### Support and Contribution
-Just fix it.
+If something doesn't work, just fix it.
 Do not hesitate to pull request.

 #### Credits
 I borrowed the name from project, abandoned on code.google.com/p/gmf.
 Original code is available here in intitial commit from 03 Apr 2013.